Johnny Test

 Johnny Test is an animated comedy television series created by Scott Fellows, originally produced in the United States by Warner Bros.
-Animation and later produced in Canada by Cookie Jar Entertainment.
-It premiered on Kids' WB on September 17, 2005, which continued to air the series through its second and third seasons.
-The series aired on Cartoon Network on January 7, 2008, in the United States, and ended its run on December 25, 2014.
-In Canada, the show premiered on Teletoon on September 3, 2006.
+Animation and later produced in Canada by Cookie Jar Entertainment and DHX Media.
+It premiered on Kids' WB on September 17, 2005, and later moved to Cartoon Network in 2008, where it ran until its conclusion on December 25, 2014.
+In Canada, the series premiered on Teletoon on September 3, 2006.

-The series revolves around the adventures of the titular character, Johnny Test, an 11-year-old suburban boy who lives with his parents, his "super-genius" 13-year-old twin sisters, Susan and Mary, who are scientists and best friends with each other, and a talking dog named Dukey.
-They reside in the fictional town of Porkbelly, which is somewhere in the United States.
-Johnny is often used as a test subject for his genius twin sisters' inventions and experiments, ranging from gadgets to superpowers.
-Their experiments often cause problems that he must resolve, and he must sometimes fight villains in the process.
-He occasionally saves the world with his sisters' inventions.
+The series revolves around the adventures of the titular character, Johnny Test, an 11-year-old suburban boy who lives with his parents, his "super-genius" 13-year-old twin sisters, Susan and Mary, and a talking dog named Dukey.
+They reside in the fictional town of Porkbelly.
+Johnny is often used as a test subject for his twin sisters' scientific experiments and inventions, which frequently cause chaotic mishaps that he must resolve.

-In 2013, Teletoon announced that Johnny Test was going to receive a seventh season, but the show was cancelled and the planned season was never created.
-In spite of this, WildBrain confirmed that a revival series has been picked up by Netflix for two seasons and a 66-minute interactive special on May 6, 2020.
-The revival series was released in 2021 with Fellows returning as showrunner and executive producer.
+A revival series produced by WildBrain premiered on Netflix in 2021, with Fellows returning as showrunner.